OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ### Upgrade the database and restarting the service

-Upgrading the database and restarting the service is all done via the `Octopus.Server.exe` command line.
+Upgrading the database and restarting the service is all done via the `Octopus.Server.exe` command line:

 ```PowerShell
 Set-Location "${env:ProgramFiles}\Octopus Deploy\Octopus"